jedubois/InternalDocumentation/Agendas/DASA-Agenda-2014-07-16.md

 Tasks:

-* Lee reports on ongoing efforts to better our video casting. ✔ / ✘
+* Lee reports on ongoing efforts to better our video casting. ✔
 * Ivan reports on general status and requirements for the Johanneburg meet-up.
-  ✔ / ✘
+  ✔
 * Greg (once we have a website): Provide a form on the website for people to submit talks to DASA so they can be pinged for when we need talks.
 Or for people to ask for talks they would like to hear.
 Look at ways of exposing this info and allowing voting systems to float topics to the top. ✔ / ✘
-* Everyone: To consider how we can provide these services so that we can discuss it more thoroughly at this meeting. ✔ / ✘
+* (?)
+Everyone: To consider how we can provide these services so that we can discuss it more thoroughly at this meeting. ✔ / ✘

 Notes:
+* Lee: Attempted a netbook at the last meeting.
+It struggled.
+We need another, better notebook.
+Lee has a secondhand one he will try at the next meetup.
+* Ivan: Offices have moved to a new venue.
+Next meetup will require some organisation to get a new boardroom in the new office, and find extra chairs.
+If the meetups get bigger than 25/30, a new venue will be required.
+Currently there is a decent turnout, people are happy.
+* Consider if the need exists to split events and have an advanced and novice session.
+It was suggested to have Wednesday evening as Advanced, and announce a beginners one on the weekend where workshops are held, etc.

-Completed / Agreed: ✔ / ✘
+Completed / Agreed: ✔

 Cape Town